EARLY HUMANS IN SULAWESI, INDONESIA AND THEIR 67,000-YEAR-OLD CAVE ART

 Karst region of southwest Sulawesi

 Archaic humans arrived on Sulawesi — an island in Indonesia just east of Borneo — at least 118,000 years ago, 60,000 years older than previously thought, based on the 2015 discovery of deposit of stone tools and extinct animal bones.
-Archaeology magazine reported: It is known that various hominin species made it to the islands of Flores, Java, and Papua by this time, and it was assumed that Sulawesi was part of their dispersal.
-This new find, accumulated over what appears to have been tens of thousands of years, suggests there was, in fact, a well-established population.
-There are no human fossils, so it is unknown what ancient human species it was.
+Archaeology magazine reported that several hominin species had reached Flores, Java, and Papua by this period, and Sulawesi was assumed to have been part of this dispersal.
+The new evidence, accumulated over tens of thousands of years, instead points to a long-established population.
+Because no human fossils have been found, the identity of the hominin species involved remains unknown.
 [Source: Samir S. Patel, Archaeology magazine, May-June 2016]

 Location Talepu, where hominins lived 118,000 years ago